My one-emoji review of Apple Books

 But there was the Apple TV, doing its thing, unbidden and unwanted.

-This happened a few days ago, too, but in that case it didn’t actually do anything, it just sat there until the screensavers kicked in.
+This happened a few days ago, too, but in that case it didn’t actually play music or do anything else, it just sat there until the screensavers kicked in.

 A quick search suggested that having Background App Refresh set to ON might be responsible in it waking on its own.
 That doesn’t explain why it also started running some random app, though.